 15. Where can I get more stick figures?

 You can create your own figures by clicking 'Create Figure Type' in the File menu.
 You can also download figures from the web in .stk format from sites such as droidz.org (the website is currently down but should hopefully be fixed eventually).
 The STK Library also contains a large collection of figures.
 Filter by category or Pivot version to find what you're looking for.
 If you don't find what you're looking for then consider making your own and submitting it for the library.
 The library also contains piv files, which can include groups of joined figures and multiple frames.
 These can be used by selecting the group of figures and copying and pasting them into your animation.

 16. Is Pivot available in other languages?

-Pivot v4 is available in several different languages.
-If your language isn't included then you can create your own translation (see the Pivot v4 Help file).
+Pivot v4-5 is available in several different languages.
+If your language isn't included then you can create your own translation (see the Help page).

 17. Are there any Pivot forums?